 As we know it now, the Six Nations is an annual rugby competition between six teams – England, France, Ireland, Scotland, Italy and Wales.
 But it wasn’t always that way.
 In 1883, the tournament began with only four teams and was known as the ‘Home Nations Championship’ – but can you guess which?

 Yep, it was England, Ireland, Scotland and Wales – the 4 countries which made up the UK at the time.
 The first two years were dominated by England and Scotland before Wales managed to take home multiple wins between 1905 and 1909.
-In fact, by the end of the Home Nation period, Wales and Scotland had racked up a mighty 11 championships each.
+In fact, by the end of the Home Nations period, Wales and Scotland had racked up a mighty 11 championships each.
 Impressive!

-Just like many other sports, professional rugby took a back seat as World War II raged across Europe between 1940 and 1946.
+Like many other sports, professional rugby took a back seat as World War II raged across Europe between 1940 and 1946.
 When it returned in 1947, the Home Nations added France into the mix and grew into the Five Nations.
 We’re getting there!

-The Six Nations is now the most significant rugby competition which takes place solely in the Northern Hemisphere, bringing together the best sides of Europe.
+The Six Nations is now the most significant rugby competition, which takes place solely in the Northern Hemisphere, bringing together the best sides of Europe.
 Games are played across the continent, with the Millennium Stadium, Twickenham, Stade de France, the Aviva Stadium and Stadio Olimpico all hosting matches yearly.

 What’s up for grabs?